What is the Q Ratio?

 - = 50/40

 - = 1.25

-As the ratio is greater than 1, it indicates that the company is performing well and enjoying the goodwill
+As the ratio is greater than 1, the company is performing well and enjoying goodwill.

 Determine the Value of the Company

 It is used to determine the company’s value to evaluate whether the securities are overvaluedOvervaluedOvervalued Stocks refer to stocks having more current market value than their real earning potential or the P/E Ratio.
 Overvaluation of stocks might occur due to illogical decision making or deterioration in a Company’s financial health. or undervalued.